 Lead generation bots

 Lead generation bots can be created easily by using a decision tree logic.
-This means the lead follows a predetermined path by clicking on the options provided by the chatbot, instead of typing their own query or question.
+This means that the lead follows a predetermined path by clicking on the options provided by the chatbot, instead of typing their own query or question.

 These simple chatbots will improve the quality of your lead capture helping segment and gather more information on leads, before you send them to your sales team.

 They not only help you guide website visitors to the right content on your website but can also be used to generate leads.